kevin1kevin1k/fader-networks-pytorch/README.md

 We've noticed that FaceBook had released [the offical github for FaderNet](https://github.com/facebookresearch/FaderNetworks).
 Since we've started the project slightly earlier than it's release, **ONLY in the part of testing FaderNet on unseen data (out of CelebA) had we used the model & modified the testing code FaceBook released.
 For all the remaining parts including training & experiments, we're using our own production.**

+The paper also specified their strategy on model selection, which we are not capable to reproduce due to resource limitaion.
+With our own model, we obtain a slightly worse result comparing to the paper due to the limitation of computing power and time we have.

 ## Dependency & Requirement

 ### Packages used in this project